Alexander Livingston, 3rd Earl of Callendar: Early life

 He was the second son of George Livingston, 3rd Earl of Linlithgow, PC and Lady Elizabeth Lyon.
-His elder brother was George Livingston, 4th Earl of Linlithgow (who married Hon.
-Henrietta Sutherland, daughter of Alexander Sutherland, 1st Lord Duffus) and his sister was Lady Henrietta Livingston, who married Robert Makgill, 2nd Viscount of Oxfuird.
+His elder brother was George Livingston, 4th Earl of Linlithgow, who married Hon.
+Henrietta Sutherland, daughter of Alexander Sutherland, 1st Lord Duffus, and his sister was Lady Henrietta Livingston, who married Robert Makgill, 2nd Viscount of Oxfuird.

 Career

 Upon the death of his uncle, Alexander Livingston, 2nd Earl of Callendar, he inherited the titles Earl of Callendar.
-His uncle had similarly inherited the titles upon the death of his uncle, Army officer James Livingston, 1st Earl of Callendar (himself the third son of Alexander Livingston, 1st Earl of Linlithgow).
+His uncle had similarly inherited the titles upon the death of his uncle, Army officer James Livingston, 1st Earl of Callendar, the third son of Alexander Livingston, 1st Earl of Linlithgow.
 The first Earl had been given power, on 22 July 1646, failing heirs male of his body, to nominate a successor to this title containing an ultimate remainder to heirs general.

 Personal life

 Callendar was married to Lady Anne Graham, the eldest daughter of James Graham, 2nd Marquess of Montrose and Lady Isabel Ker (the widow of Robert Ker, 1st Earl of Roxburghe and fifth daughter of William Douglas, 7th Earl of Morton).
+Children: